RuixinGuo/CNN-Visualization/LeNet5-MNIST-PyTorch/README.md

 # LeNet5-MNIST-PyTorch

 This program is modified from [ChawDoe/LeNet5-MNIST-PyTorch](https://github.com/ChawDoe/LeNet5-MNIST-PyTorch).
-I added a visualization program to visualize: 1) the outputs of intermediate layers and 2) the parameters of filters.
+I added visualization codes to visualize: 1) the outputs of intermediate layers and 2) the parameters of filters.

 This is not a complete copy of [ChawDoe/LeNet5-MNIST-PyTorch](https://github.com/ChawDoe/LeNet5-MNIST-PyTorch).
 You can add my code **train_gpu.py** and **visual.py** to the original repository so it can work.